contextgeneric/cgp-patterns/content/associated-types.md

 cgp_type!( AuthToken );
 ```

-The `cgp_type!` macro accepts the name of an abstract type `$name`, together with any
-applicable constraint for that type.
-It then derives the same implementation as the
-`cgp_component` macro, with a consumer trait named `Has{$name}Type`, a provider trait
-named `Provide{$name}Type`, and a component name `${name}TypeComponent`.
-Inside the traits, there is one associated type defined with `type $name: $constraints;`.
+The `cgp_type!` macro accepts the name of an abstract type, `$name`, along with any applicable constraints for that type.
+It then automatically generates the same implementation as the `cgp_component` macro: a consumer trait named `Has{$name}Type`, a provider trait named `Provide{$name}Type`, and a component name type named `${name}TypeComponent`.
+Each of the generated traits includes an associated type defined as `type $name: $constraints;`.

-In addition to the standard derivation from `cgp_component`, `cgp_type!` also
-derives some additional implementations, which we will cover the usage in later chapters.
+In addition, `cgp_type!` also derives some other implementations, which we'll explore in later chapters.

 ## Trait Minimalism

-At first glance, it might seem overly verbose to define multiple type traits and require
-each to be explicitly included as a supertrait of a method interface.
-For instance,
-you might be tempted to consolidate the methods and types into a single trait, like this:
+At first glance, it might seem overly verbose to define multiple type traits and require each to be explicitly included as a supertrait of a method interface.
+For instance, you might be tempted to consolidate the methods and types into a single trait, like this:

 ```rust
 # extern crate cgp;